 Pineapple's secret ingredient works on more than just steak though.
 If you place a fresh slice of the fruit inside a cup of Jell-O as it cools (the final step after dissolving powdered gelatin into boiling water), the solution will remain liquid, instead of "gelling," as it normally would.
 This is because bromelain breaks down gelatin, leaving it unable to hold a structural form.

 But what about your poor tongue?
 Is it subject to the same degradation that steak is when you eat pineapple?
 Yes, but not for long.
 The process for "tenderizing" your tongue is the same as in the steak -- the bromelain begins to separate the peptide bonds that build amino acids into proteins.
 The good news is that your tongue regenerates these cells, so you won't be left with permanent damage.
 Once you have consumed the pineapple (or bromelain), your body begins metabolizing it and soon renders it harmless.

 After years of harvesting and cutting pineapples, workers' hands undergo great damage.
 It was once thought that bromelain exposure gradually erased fingerprints, but this isn't true.
 Unless the finger itself is essentially destroyed through severe burning, for example, your fingerprint will always return after a hand injury.

-If all this talk of pineapple and steak leaves you hungry for more, explore the links on the next page.
+If all this talk of pineapple and steak leaves you hungry for more, explore the links below.